ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 of entries -- no more and no less.

-Finally, the `inclusion` field contains the minimum set of intermediate node values from the Log Tree that would allow a user to compute:
+Finally, the `inclusion` field contains the minimum set of intermediate node values from the log tree that would allow a user to compute:

-- The root value of the Log Tree, and
+- The root value of the log tree, and
-- If an `AuditorTreeHead` was provided by the Transparency Log, the root value of the Log Tree when it had `AuditorTreeHead.tree_size` leaves,
+- If an `AuditorTreeHead` was provided by the Transparency Log, the root value of the log tree when it had `AuditorTreeHead.tree_size` leaves,

 from the following: